Online Art Class - Take a Web-based Art Course

 Advantages of Taking an Online Art Course

 Taking a web-based art class can be a fun way to improve your art skills.
 You can complete the lessons in your own time and at your own pace, meaning that you are under no pressure.
 Online courses are generally more cost-effective than a real-time class.
-Interaction with the tutor and your fellow classmates can take place in a number of ways, the most popular being Facebook, Flickr and perhaps an email discussion list, such as Yahoo!
-Groups.
+Interaction with the tutor and your fellow classmates can take place in a number of ways, the most popular, of course, being Facebook.

 In most cases you are able to repeat lessons as often as you like.
 Many tutors offer video lessons that you can watch over and over, or even download to your own computer.

 You're on your own!
 Taking an online art course usually means you can't get to directly talk to your tutor or classmates.
 Sometimes it is hard to motivate yourself without the stimulus of real face-to-face interaction.
 You can't see other people's artwork in real life, therefore you miss out on the tactile factor.
 You need a decent camera and/or scanner in order to share your work.

 One big thing is that when you attend a class in person, there are usually lots of supplies provided for you.
 You get to try before you buy.
 With an online class, you can't do that, so be careful if signing up for what seems to be a reasonably priced class – sometimes the supply list can run to a lot of dollars!

 What You Need to Take an Art Class Online

 - Research – make sure the class you are considering is the right one for you.
 Do a little research to see if there are better, cheaper, more suitable classes available.

 - Enrolment confirmation.

 - Class access - website addresses, log-ins, passwords, etc.

 - Supplies – watch this one, it is tempting to rush out and buy everything all at once but in many cases, you can purchase as you go along.
 Often you can substitute expensive materials with less costly ones.